muratk5n/thirdwave/en/README.md

 ---

 Biden was elected President while running against single-payer healthcare.
-That doesn't mean people would not like if SP was passed.
+That doesn't mean people would not like SP if passed.

 ---